 Despite it being over a decade since the first feasible and reliable electric outboard was launched, there are still very few that can seriously be considered a viable tender outboard.
 Yes, there are hundreds of Asian-built electric trolling motors around, but rarely do they produce more than 0.5hp.
 In addition, few of these smaller motors are genuinely seawater-proof except, maybe, the Minn Kota Riptide range.
 Then there is the fact that the more powerful models require a large battery that is both cumbersome and tedious to keep charged and stow.

 Fortunately, there are now a few electric motors that genuinely make the grade, including German-built Torqeedo, the Chinese-made E-Propulsion range and EP Carry.
 All three lines of outboards employ an integral, rechargeable Lithium battery pack that can be removed for charging and, in the case of E-Propulsion and EP Carry, floats.
-The latest 3hp equivalents of the Torqeedo, the 1003C and 1100C, and E-Propulsion’s Spirit 1.0 outboards all have a 915 Watt-hour (Wh) Lithium battery that can push up to 3,300 lb of dinghy along at somewhere between 5-8 knots.
-The Lithium battery on the lighter (21lb) EP Carry has a 230Wh capacity—just enough for around an hour or two’s motoring at half throttle on a lightweight dinghy.
+The latest 3hp equivalents of the Torqeedo, the 1003C and 1100C, have a 915 Watt-hour (Wh) Lithium battery that can push up to 3,300 lb of dinghy along at somewhere between 5-8 knots, while E-Propulsion’s Spirit 1.0 outboard has a capacity of 1,276Wh The Lithium battery on the lighter (21lb) EP Carry has a 230Wh capacity—just enough for around an hour or two’s motoring at half throttle on a lightweight dinghy.

-In terms of price, the Torqeedo and EP Spirit both retail for around $2,000, while the EP Carry goes for about $1,600.
+In terms of price, the Torqeedo retails for around $2,500 and the EP Spirit retails for around $2,000, while the EP Carry goes for about $1,600.
 Of course, a budget Chinese troller can be had for far less (as little as $250, plus battery).
 But again, the Torqeedo, EP Carry and E-Propulsion motors have been specifically designed and built for cruising tenders and as such are lightweight, waterproof and in the case of Torqeedo and E-Propulsion include such features as an inbuilt remaining charge/range indicator and safety kill switch.
 The Torqeedo even has a GPS that shows your speed and distance traveled.
 In other words, you get what you pay for.

 Of course, in addition to being wonderfully quiet, electric outboards don’t require refilling with inflammable gas, have no arm-wrenching pull-start or choke, no water pump and impellor, no gearbox or spark plugs (easy and cheap to maintain), need no oil/oil changes (less mess), emit no nasty fumes, and can be laid down how you like without the danger of gas or oil leaking into your trunk or cockpit locker.
 Power is also instant, and there is no requirement to warm them up before leaving the dock.